ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 In this experiment, we will see how broadcast storms can occur in a network with bridge loops (multiple Layer 2 paths between endpoints).
 Then, we will see how the spanning tree protocol creates a loop-free logical topology in a network with physical loops, so that a broadcast storm cannot occur.
 We will also see how the spanning tree protocol reacts when the topology changes.

 It should take about 1 hour to run this experiment.
+(This does not include the time to answer the questions in the [Exercise](#exercise) section, which will take some additional time.)

 To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
 You should have already [uploaded your SSH keys to the portal and know how to log in to a node with those keys](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
 If you're not sure if you have those skills, you may want to try [Lab Zero](http://tinyurl.com/geni-labzero) first.